Erneido Oliva

-Erneido Andres Oliva Gonzalez (June 20, 1932 – January 30, 2020) was a Cuban-American who was the deputy commander of Brigade 2506 land forces in the abortive Bay of Pigs Invasion of Cuba in April 1961.
+Erneido Andres Oliva Gonzalez (June 20, 1932 – January 30, 2020) was a Cuban-American who was the second-in-command of Brigade 2506 land forces in the abortive Bay of Pigs Invasion of Cuba in April 1961.

 Biography

 In 1954 Oliva was commissioned as a second lieutenant in the Cuban National Army after graduating from the Cuban Military Academy, "the Cadet School."
 After graduating with honors from the Artillery Academy in 1955 he was appointed professor of Artillery in the Cadet School until 1958.
 From 1958 to 1959 he was a student, also graduating with honors, and an instructor at the U.S. Army Caribbean School in the Canal Zone, Panama.
 In late 1959 after the Castro revolution overthrew General Batista, the Cuban army was "purged", but Oliva was appointed General Inspector at the INRA.
 In May 1960 he was one of a group of former Cuban officers planning a campaign against the Castro regime.
 They were all graduates of Cuba's military academy.
 He left the army early in August 1960 and flew to Miami.
 On August 29, 1960, Oliva and about 40 young Cuban exiles, recruited by the Central Intelligence Agency were transported via CIA C-54 aircraft to San José, Guatemala to perform guerrilla training that later became conventional.

-Oliva was appointed deputy commander of Brigade 2506, the assault brigade of Cuban exiles, that landed at the Bay of Pigs on April 17, 1961, under the command of Jose (Pepe) San Roman.
+Oliva was appointed second-in-command of Brigade 2506, the assault brigade of Cuban exiles, that landed at the Bay of Pigs on April 17, 1961, under the command of Jose (Pepe) San Roman.
 San Roman landed at Playa Giron and Oliva, commanding a brigade task force, established a beachhead at Playa Larga about 20 miles east of Giron.
 After the Brigade had ceased fighting on April 19, 1961, due to lack of air support promised by the Kennedy administration, Oliva organized all the Brigade's men that were withdrawing to Playa Giron and, with men of the 2nd and 6th battalions, tried to reach the Escambray mountains.
 However, Castro's air attacks forced the Brigadistas to scatter into the woods and swamps near Girón.
 He was captured by Cuban militia on April 23, 1961, and sentenced to 30 years in prison during a mass treason trial.
 Oliva was released from prison and flown to Miami on December 24, 1962, after the U.S. Government paid a ransom of $500,000 for each of the three leaders of the Brigade.